heatherw3521/NUDFT/README.md

 Please contact us if you have problems running the basic example above, but not for problems running the research comparison tests, figure-generating codes, or integration with other packages listed above.

+### To do

+* separate solver library, tests, and other method implementations.

+* large-scale example using FINUFFT for setup and residual test.

+* update to use a modified fork of hm-toolbox as a separate repo, or integrate as PR into that toolbox, or remove any code dependency.

+* octave compatibility (by updating hm-toolbox?)